Seethakaathi

 Seethakaathi is a 2018 Tamil-language drama film written and directed by Balaji Tharaneetharan, starring Vijay Sethupathi in his 25th lead role in a film.
 The music was composed by Govind Vasantha with cinematography by Saraskanth T. K. and editing by R. Govindaraj.
 The film began production in April 2017 and released on 20 December 2018.
 The film received positive reviews from critics, but they criticized the runtime of the film.
+It won three Tamil Nadu State Film Awards, including Best Film (Special Prize).